Asia Landmarks - 25 Famous Landmarks in Asia

 Being the world's largest continent, Asia is home to a vast array of famous landmarks.
 Whether natural or human-made, there are numerous Asian landmarks that must be added to your travel bucket list.

-No matter which countries you visit on the continent, hopefully, this list helped you identify some places to check out during your next trip to Asia.
+No matter which countries you visit, hopefully, this list helped you identify some places to check out during your next trip to Asia.
 Whichever landmarks you choose to see, you're sure to be amazed and create lifelong memories.
+Best of all, there are many cheap countries in Asia, so travelers of all budgets can explore this amazing continent!

 Give us feedback about this article